 Exhibit 15 or more species representing four or more orders.
 Collection must be accurately labeled.
-Exhibitors must also include the Entomology 1 project manual, with at least one completed activity for each year enrolled.
-The project manual must be included.
+Exhibitors must bring the Entomology 1 project manual, with at least one completed activity for each year enrolled to judging.
 Rules for pinning and labeling insects are available from the Extension office.